sandialabs/canary/docs/source/tutorial/intro.pyt.rst

 nvtest directives
 -----------------

-Test directives are python function calls that communicate information to the test generator about the test file.
+:ref:`Test directives <test-directives>` are python function calls that communicate information to the test generator about the test file.
 For example, the :ref:`keywords <directive-keywords>` directive assigns keywords (labels) to the test which can be used in filtering operations:

 .. code-block:: python